stevewhitten/ParSe_v2/README.md

 # ParSe_v2
 Predicts protein regions that are disordered, and which subset of those can undergo phase separation.

-This code can be run through a browser at stevewhitten.github.io/Parse_v2_web/
+An HTML implementation can be used at stevewhitten.github.io/Parse_v2_web/